-Diagnosing parathyroid disease can be challenging.
-It is important to see an expert with a high level of experience in recognizing it.
-Our endocrinologists and pathologists specialize in parathyroid disease diagnosis, and they are among the most experienced and skilled in the nation.
+Getting an accurate diagnosis is the first step in successfully treating parathyroid disease.
+Diagnosing parathyroid disease can be challenging, since it is a rare condition.
+It is important to see a doctor with experience recognizing it.
+Our endocrinologists and pathologists specialize in parathyroid disease diagnosis and treatment.
+They are among the most experienced and skilled in the nation.

 Imaging tests, which may include: